At first it was all about the attention.

 In 2009 Danny co-founded “The Ultimate Eagles”, who are consistently referred to as the best Eagles tribute band in the world.
 So far they have brought their outstanding stage show to England, Scotland, Ireland, Wales, Holland, Germany, Italy, Austria, Belgium and France.
 They have appeared twice at Chris Evans’ massive CarFest show and are a regular feature at all Harley Davidson European events.
 With tours getting bigger and bolder each year the band won’t rest until they are a household name everywhere! www.ultimateeagles.com

 As if he didn’t have enough to do, May 2013 saw Danny try his hand at something brand new.
-Rock radio DJ and presenter of his own show, ‘Me And My Big Mouth’, which airs once a month on Firebrand Rock Radio.
-He plays what he likes, says what he wants and enjoys every damned minute of it. www.firebrandrr.com
+Rock radio DJ and presenter of his own show, ‘Me And My Big Mouth’, which aired once a month on Firebrand Rock Radio.
+He played what he liked, said what he wanted and enjoyed every damned minute of it.
+You can still hear them here

 So who knows?
 Maybe it’s still all about the attention?